lawrencetran1/electronic_music_lessons/README.md

 A place for digital music enthusiasts to share and collaborate their knowledge.

 #### oauth
-- Users can log in with either email, facebook, or google+
+- Users can log in with either email or facebook

 #### heroku
 - App will be deployed on Heroku